Coastal Foraging

 Identification:

-Just look for the cone shaped shell and make sure they are firmly gripped onto the rock.
-There are no other shellfish of this size with a cone shaped shell that have a single large sucker underneath and so cant be confused with anything dangerous.
+Just look for the cone-shaped shell and make sure they are firmly gripped onto the rock.
+There are no other shellfish of this size with a cone-shaped shell that have a single large sucker underneath and so they can’t be confused with anything dangerous.

 Warnings:

-The only thing to look out for is if they are still alive, but a long as they are clinging to a rock then you know they are alive.
-Since its difficult to tell if they have died or not when you’ve dislodged one its important to get them home and clean and cook them right away.
+The only thing to look out for is if they are still alive, but as long as they are clinging to a rock then you know they are alive.
+Since it’s difficult to tell if they have died or not when you’ve dislodged one it’s important to get them home and clean and cook them right away.

 Gathering and cooking: